code-rhapsodie/ezdataflow-bundle/README.md

 To process eZ Platform content into your Dataflow, you need to transform the data into `ContentCreateStructure` or `ContentUpdateStructure` objects. in order to respectively create or update contents.

-But, for determine if the content exist or not, you need search into the eZ Platform content.
+But, in order to determine if the content already exists or not, you first need to look up for it.

 One way is use the remote id for search the content.